ameer1234567890/ArduinoClock/README.md

 # ArduinoClock
-A clock in Arduino with a Seven Segment and an RTC
+A clock in Arduino with a Seven Segment and an RTC and ticking sound

 #### Pinout for Seven Segment
 ```